 Hoffman (1989) pointed out that most paleontological evidence for punctuated equilibrium comes from shallow water habitats (e.g. (Kelley 1983; Williamson 1981)), which they argue are more incomplete and thus favor the recognition of punctuations.
 This reflects the common idea that different environments have different incompleteness and thus different abilities to preserve evolution, as we have phrased in our hypothesis two.
 In contrast to this preconception, we found that many environments in a carbonate platform have very similar incompleteness and hiatus distributions (Figure 4).
 Due to the flat geometry of the platform, the separation is between platform top and slope, not the distinct environments within the platform such as forereef and lagoonal environments (Liu and Liu 2021).
 In addition, incompleteness alone is not sufficient to produce artefactual jumps in phenotype (Figure 7).
 Gaps in the stratigraphic record need to be sufficiently long compared to the rate of the evolutionary process, so that morphologies can change enough to display sufficient offset over the gap.
 This indicates that, rather than incompleteness, maximum hiatus duration is driving the discrepancy between fossil time series and the true evolutionary history.
 Naturally, maximum hiatus duration is limited by stratigraphic completeness and the time covered by the section.
 But even under high incompleteness, as long as hiatus frequency is high and durations are short, the fossil record can still give a good insight into evolutionary history, and be adequate to test a wide range of evolutionary hypotheses (Paul 1992).

+In our stratigraphic models, hiatus frequency and duration are determined by the frequency of sea-level fluctuations.
+Preservation of evolutionary history under high-frequency sea level changes (scenario B) is good, while the large-scale fluctuations in scenario A result in prolonged gaps with a large impact on the recovery of the mode of evolution (Figure 7).
+This demonstrates that understanding controls on the spatial and temporal heterogeneity of the stratigraphic record is decisive in correctly interpreting the evolutionary history of a lineage in the realistic case of spatially constrained sampling.

 Limitations of the simulated carbonate platforms